Fayer-Zhang/Vehicle-Anti-Theft-Face-Recognition-System/README.md

     - conda update --all
 - For the vehicleantitheftrecognition-firebase-adminsdk-krrgw-05da515de5.json, in DBHelper.py
 add the file path to the 'service account' if it doesn't work.

+# Notes

+-Code might break if you have your webcam is opened during execution.
+You have to close the webcam first.